 These examples highlight how DOE is becoming a common infringement argument in BPCIA litigation, especially when manufacturing patents are at issue.
 RPSs have patented many different aspects of biologic manufacturing processes—including specific cell culture media, specific cell culture processing parameters, and specific protein purification processes, among other subject matter—and, as we have noted previously and as is illustrated above, RPSs have asserted these manufacturing patents frequently in BPCIA litigation.
 Because of the many variables in these manufacturing processes, a biosimilar may develop a process that does not literally infringe the specific claims at issue, meaning RPSs may increasingly pursue DOE infringement theories.
 Although courts to date have been skeptical of finding infringement in BPCIA cases under DOE, the Federal Circuit has confirmed that there is no rule that DOE only applies in “exceptional cases,” so RPSs will likely continue advancing DOE arguments.
 Biosimilar manufacturers should be prepared to address these arguments both on the merits and in light of various defenses such as ensnarement and prosecution history estoppel.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Tracea Rice is an Associate in Fish & Richardson’s Washington, D.C. office, where she assists companies in intellectual property matters, specifically complex patent disputes in federal district courts and before the International Trade Commission (ITC).
-She was previously a Summer Associate with the firm and a 1L Diversity Fellow....
+Tracea Rice is an associate in the Washington, D.C., office of Fish & Richardson P.C., where she assists companies in intellectual property matters, specifically complex patent disputes in U.S. district courts and before the U.S. International Trade Commission (ITC).
+She was previously a summer associate with the firm and a 1L diversity...